fereal-fire/2d-hand-keypoint-detector/README.md

 # 2D Hand Keypoint Estimation — MAE vs DINOv3 backbones

-Reproduction package for the thesis experiment comparing ViTPose-style 2D hand keypoint estimation (21-joint COCO-WholeBody hand layout) with an **MAE-pretrained ViT backbone** vs a **DINOv3 backbone**, trained with a forked MMPose 0.24 and evaluated on the **HInt** benchmark using **HaMeR's own PCK metric**.

-Current finding to test: on the same training split, the MAE backbone beats the DINOv3 backbone.
-Hypotheses: (a) DINOv3 is larger and overfits at this data scale — expected to win with more data / bigger batch; (b) environment changes required to run DINOv3 under a lower Python version explain part of the gap.
-Reproducing the training run on your cluster tests both.

-> ⚠️ Sections marked **TODO(alex)** are placeholders still to be filled in
-> before this is fully self-contained.
+Reproduction package for the thesis experiment analyzing the performance of 2d keypoint detectors against the COCO wholebody hand dataset.
+Adds 2d keypoint data from HaMeR and synthmocap, and also compares the performance of DINOv3 and MAE backbone for this task.

 ## Repo layout